-How to get to the Reebok Stadium
+How to get to the University of Bolton Stadium

 Away fans driving from the South should follow the M6 as far as junction 21a, following the eastward M62 as far as junction 12.
 Thereafter, follow the M61 and signage for Bolton / Preston.
 Exit the M61 at junction 6, from whence the stadium is visible and clearly signposted.

 There are direct rail links to Manchester airport (a trip of about ¾ of an hour) and Manchester city centre (approximately 20 minutes).
 Click here to check the current train timetables

 There are several taxi companies in Bolton that can take you to and from the stadium.
 You can always prebook a private hire taxi, or hail a black cab on any highway.